 Make the vinaigrette and serve

 In a large bowl, gently toss together spinach, roasted Delicata squash, and vinaigrette until coated.
 Season to taste with salt and pepper.
 If desired, garnish with roasted squash seeds or toasted nuts.
-Serve immediately.
+Serve immediately, while the dressing is still warm.